The Killers of Mussolini: Cast

 Lee J. Cobb, the star of the following week's episode, "Project Immortality", hosted the broadcast.
+The cast includes performances by the following.

 Production

 Buzz Kulik was both the producer and the director.
 A.E.
 Hotchner wrote the teleplay.

 Reception

 The production received generally negative reviews.

 In The New York Times, Jack Gould wrote the that play focused so much on the details of Mussolini's flight and capture that "there was little time for any penetrating or meaningful characterization."

 John Crosby of the New York Herald Tribune criticized Persoff's performance as "a very actorish performance in a very actorish role" and found Guardino with his "open American accent" to be "terribly miscast."
 He was also puzzled by the attempt to portray the Communist partisans as the villains and concluded: "Both as play-writing and as political commentary, this is pretty bad."

 William Ewald of the UPI wrote that it "can be summed up in a single unhappy sentence: It didn't play well."
 He blamed Hotchner for employing "cheap emotional contrivances" and "shoddy ironies" and failing to pull the "chunky material" together into "a tight dramatic package."
 He found Persoff's performance unconvincing but credited Windish with turning in "the only hard and effective portrait in the entire piece."